xieweiAlex/English_Learning/words/2025/words-Jul-25.md

 ## Conversation
 > Happens in real life or audio/video that I can vivid recall with an imagery.

+I generally don’t find that good investment ideas begin with emotional **ad hominems**, but you do you. -

+I ate **as if** there was no tomorrow.

 ## Interesting
 > vivid, absurd, sensational words and sentences.

+Here’s a small example.
+The Dalai Lama has shown remarkable **agency**.
+His most **striking** decision was in 1959 when he decided, **dramatically**, to flee Tibet.

+Trump sues Wall Street Journal for **libel** over Epstein letter. -
+He was always cheering from the bench.
+And he never **flinched**.
+That stuck with me.”
+If you watch Evelyn today, you’ll see that she **exudes** the same joy practicing alone as she expresses performing in front of the entire world.

+Even when he **fumbles**, people generally commend him for making an effort.
+And that motivates him to keep trying.
+The lesson here is **layered**.
+The progress we normally **chalk up to** working harder may actually be due to working smarter.